 Email marketing is a great way to filter traffic into groups of people who show the most interest in purchasing your course.
 You can utilize email marketing at any stage of a course launch.
 For example, it can generate interest during the pre-launch, sell the live course, and upsell new offers later on to existing students.

 With such a versatile platform, your options are virtually endless.
 Typically in email marketing, your emails either provide value or are focused on selling the course.

 You can build genuine connections through email and address common concerns that stop people from buying through a well-done value email.

 To get the complete picture of how to implement email marketing into your course brand, check out the email marketing guide we have here.

 These methods are more expensive than the above, but you can rapidly scale and generate sales with a well-done campaign.
 Out of the three options, paid traffic requires the most knowledge and technical skills.
-It is still possible to self-teach, and there are plenty of resources available. (we include these in our article on paid traffic as well)
+Though, it is still possible to self-teach, and there are plenty of resources available (we include these in our article on paid traffic as well).

 With paid traffic, you can refine and develop ads that find your students for you.
 This is a large part of successful course launches – creating winning ads that speak to your audience.

 To learn more about the options you have with paid traffic, check out our post on it to see if paid traffic makes sense for your brand!

 Now you know the three main options for course marketing.
 All have their advantages and disadvantages.